json-schema-org/blog/pages/posts/experimenting-with-output.md

 - Among those who wanted some more detail about what actually failed, some preferred a flat list, while others figured a hierarchy that matched the schema would work better.
 So we created `basic` for the list people.
 - Finally of those that wanted a hierarchy, some wanted a condensed version (which became `detailed`), and others wanted the fully-realized hierarchy (`verbose`).

-***ASIDE** Some people wanted a hierarhy that mimicked the instance data, but we couldn't figure out how to make that work in a realistic way, so we just kinda swept it under the rug and moved on.*
+_**ASIDE** Some people wanted a hierarchy that mimicked the instance data, but we couldn't figure out how to make that work in a realistic way, so we just kinda swept it under the rug and moved on._

 ## Adding stuff to the spec